MEET LIBBY

 Her second novel, “DOLLEY MADISON AND THE WAR OF 1812: AMERICA’S FIRST LADY,” published on August 24, 2021, the 207th anniversary of the burning of Washington City.
 In addition, there is accompanying Study Guide.

-This summer Libby and her historical author friend, Jenny L. Cote, conducted a four-week online writing camp focused on writing the story of 1776.
-They had 25 virtual campers who each assumed the identity of an important figure from 1776, and wrote three chapters from that person’s perspective.
+Libby and her historical author friend, Jenny L. Cote, conducted four-week online writing camps focused on writing about the American Revolution.
+Twenty-five virtual campers each assumed the identity of an important figure from 1776, and wrote three chapters from that character’s perspective.